MANUAL

 to download an entire album in firefox-like browsers (and probably chrome), right-click somewhere in the page for the album, then click "save page as", and select "complete page". the album will be in the "[webpage title]_files" directory, along with the css stylesheet which you can delete. you can also use wget -r -np if you know what any of that means.

-(or you can just go to the album's Bandcamp page as listed right above the album description (where it's also free); can you tell we had dreams of making this site the primary way to listen to our albums?)
+(or you can just go to the album's Bandcamp page as listed right above the album description (where it's also free); can you tell we had dreams of making this site the primary way to listen to our albums? if any Bandcamp album isn't free it's probably because Bandcamp updated the price without us noticing; contact us and we'll set it to free. as an exception The Softdrinq Suite is hosted on Poetmistry's bandcamp and costs $5, but you can still listen to it here & download it through the above means for free.)

 for filesize reasons the songs do not come with embedded artwork; all relevant artwork comes with the album page and you can manually embed it if you want (though most music players should recognize "cover.png" or "cover.jpg" in the same folder as an audio file to be that song's cover art)